akheron/jansson/doc/apiref.rst

   json_pack("[[i,i],{s:b]]", 1, 2, "cool", 1);

+.. _apiref-unpack:

 Parsing and validating values
 =============================

 This sectinon describes functions that help to validate complex values and extract, or *unpack*, data from them.
 Like :ref:`building values
-<apiref-building-values>`, this is also based on format strings.
+<apiref-pack>`, this is also based on format strings.

 While a JSON value is unpacked, the type specified in the format string is checked to match that of the JSON value.
 This is the